 To address this issue, the G-5 countries – US, Great Britain, West Germany, France, and Japan – held a secret meeting at the Plaza Hotel in New York City in 1985.
 The nations reached the so-called “Plaza Agreement,” wherein major currencies decided to intervene in the exchange markets and appreciate against the US dollar.41

 This program worked quite well in devaluing the US Dollar and curbing the current account deficit.
 The Plaza Accord dramatically increased the value of the Yen and Deutsch mark relative to the dollar.
 As an unfortunate consequence, Japan had to face nearly a decade of sluggish growth and deflation.
 To recover from this phase, Japan became less dependent on the US Dollar and increased its trade with East Asia.

 On February 22, 1987, major G-6 countries, the United Kingdom, the United States, Canada, France, West Germany, and Japan, entered into a new agreement called the “Louvre Accord” to reverse the policies undertaken in the Plaza Accord.40

 The countries agreed to stabilize the exchange rates and stop the US dollar’s decline.
-The Plaza Agreement and the Louvre Accord were instrumental in bringing stability into the US Dollar in the period between 1980 to 1987.
+The Plaza Agreement and the Louvre Accord were instrumental in bringing stability to the US Dollar in the period between 1980 to 1987.